torstenboettjer/sandbox/README.md

 use flake .#backend
 ```

+## Workflow Summary
+To boot the machine: Run sudo nixos-rebuild switch --flake /etc/nixos#myserver.
+To change your shared user tools: Edit ~/dotfiles/modules/common/default.nix and run home-manager switch --flake ~/dotfiles#<username>.
+To work on a project: cd ~/projects/project-X. direnv automatically loads the project's specific shell, which imports the consistent user packages defined in your ~/dotfiles flake.

 ## Subscribe to a common developer toolset
-A shared Home Manager module *default.nix* in the home directory maintains a consistent developer application set across environments.
+A shared Home Manager module *shell.nix* in the home directory maintains a consistent developer application set across environments.
 This ensures that all developer environments share the same user-level applications, dotfiles, and shell settings via the shared Home Manager code.
 Eventhough each developer environment flake can use a different nixpkgs version (e.g., for specific system libraries).

 ### Create a Dedicated Home Manager Flake (The Source of Truth)
 Create a separate repository or directory (e.g., ~/dotfiles) that houses your user configuration logic.